silverstripe/silverstripe-graphql/README.md

 read:
   filters: '*'
 ```
-> Note: "every field" means every field on the dataobject itself -- not just those exposed on its GraphQL type.
+> Note: "every field" means every field exposed by `searchable_fields` on the dataobject -- not just those exposed on its GraphQL type.

 To be more granular, break it up into a list of specific fields.